ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/README.md

 if you want to train your data, you can use DriverDNN_training.py
 ## argument
 ### 1.cancer_name
-cancer_name argument is meaning TCGA cancer name. ex) BRCA, PAAD...
+cancer_name argument is meaning TCGA cancer name.(One of the following: BRCA, PAAD, PRAD)

 ### 2.data_directory
 when you have one dataset and you want to seperate the dataset by train and test,don't use test_data_directory argument, and use only data_directory argument.